fdurupinar/bioagents/README.md

 CPAN> install Path::Class
 ```

-On a Debian server at SIFT we sometimes install the libraries using
+Alternatively, on a Debian server at SIFT we sometimes install the
-the system package manager instead, as in:
+libraries using the system package manager instead, as in:
 ```
 aptitude install libpath-class-perl
 ```